atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 tags: [creatine, hair-loss, research, fitness, supplements]
 ---

-There's been a lot of attention around a new 2025 randomized controlled trial that looked directly at creatine supplementation and hair loss.
+There has been a lot of attention around a new 2025 randomized controlled trial that looked directly at creatine supplementation and hair loss.
 Media outlets, fitness influencers, and Reddit threads everywhere have largely boiled the study down to a simple takeaway:

 **"Creatine doesn't cause hair loss."**